Below is the NSPCC definition of safeguarding.

 The responsibility to keep children safe belongs to all of us.
 Glenleigh Park has a very clear Safeguarding Policy that is available from the school office or under our Key Policies section on this website.

-In school there are five Designated Safeguarding Leads (DSL’s).
-They are Mrs Richardson, Mr Trimmings, Mrs Willer, Mrs Wilkinson and Mrs Turner
+In school there are four Designated Safeguarding Leads (DSL’s).
+They are Mrs Pocock, Ms Barnard, Mrs Meggison and Mr Green.

 If you have any safeguarding concerns about a child and wish to speak to a DSL please make an appointment at the school office.
 Alternatively if you have a concern about a child outside of school please contact the Single Point of Advice (SPOA) who can direct your concern to the correct place within East Sussex Children’s Services.
 This can be done anonymously if necessary.